heidre/projectDesign/README.md

 ## Dependencies

 The current version of ExposéMoi operates as a chrome extension exclusively.
+Extending it to other platforms like Explorer and Firefox is in progress.

 ## ExposéMoi in Action!